-We own the Internet domain name "www.formatds.com."
+We own the Internet domain name "www.formatds.com".
 Under current domain name registration practices, no one else can obtain an identical domain name, but someone might obtain a similar name, or the identical name with a different suffix, such as ".org", or with a country designation.
 The regulation of domain names in the United States and in foreign countries is subject to change, and we could be unable to prevent third parties from acquiring domain names that infringe or otherwise decrease the value of our domain names.

 Employees.
-As of August 31, 2006, we have one full-time employee and one part-time employee.
+As of November 13, 2006, we have one full-time employee and one part-time employee.
+Mr. Neely, our president, chief financial officer, secretary and one of our directors, currently devotes approximately 90% of his business time to our operations.
 We do not currently anticipate that we will hire any employees in the next six months, unless we significantly increase our revenues.
 From time-to-time, we anticipate that we will use the services of independent contractors and consultants to support our expansion and business development.

 Facilities.
 Our executive, administrative and operating offices are located at 27126 Paseo Espada, Suite 705, San Juan Capistrano, CA 92675.
 Our office space is approximately 515 square feet and consists of two offices with a reception area.
-The term of our lease is month to month and we pay rent of \$1,300 per month.
+The term of our lease is month to month and we pay rent of \$1,250 per month.
 We believe that our facilities are adequate for our needs and that additional suitable space will be available on acceptable terms as required.

 Risk Factors.

 Investing in our common stock involves a high degree of risk.
 Any potential investor should carefully consider the risks and uncertainties described below before purchasing any shares of our common stock.
 The risks described below are those we currently believe may materially affect us.